How Long Does It Take To Move House? What You Need To Know!

 - Organise childcare for the day of the move

 Ask someone well in advance to look after your children on the day of the move.
-It may even be a good idea to have them stay over the night before to free up your moving day.
+It may even be a good idea to send your kids on a sleepover the night before to free up your moving day.

 We moved two days after the kids broke up for the summer holidays and it was a logistical nightmare.
-It was very difficult to pack anything as my kids needed constant attention.
+It was challenging to pack anything as my kids needed constant attention.

 Sending the kids off to relatives is better for them and better for your sanity!
 Even if the kids are at school, having them stay with a relative means that you can get up very early and get on with the jobs in hand without having to worry about school runs, packing lunches, etc.